Target365/sdk-for-net/USERGUIDE.md

     OfflineText = "Buy with PIN-code",
     InvoiceText = "Donation test",
-    RedirectUrl = "https://your-return-url.com?id={TransactionId}", // {TransactionId} is replaced by actual transaction id Recurring = false
+    RedirectUrl = "https://your-return-url.com?id={TransactionId}", // {TransactionId} is replaced by actual transaction id Recurring = true,
+    SubscriptionInterval = "monthly",
+    SubscriptionPrice = 99,
+    SubscriptionStartSms = "Thanks for donating 99kr each month."
 };

 await serviceClient.SaveOneClickConfigAsync(config);
 ```

-If Recurring is set to 'true', the following parameters must be set in the OneClickConfig, and will be displayed to the user before clicking OK:
+If Recurring is set to 'false', the following parameters are optional:

 * SubscriptionInterval - Possible values are "weekly", "monthly", "yearly"